dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 However, EDHOC also defines an optional backwards compatible method for handling arbitrarily long message_2 plaintext sizes, see Appendix G in {{I-D.ietf-lake-edhoc}}.
 The other three EAP-EDHOC messages do not have an upper bound.

 Furthermore, in the case of sending a certificate in a message instead of a reference, a certificate may in principle be as long as 16 MB.
-Hence, the EAP-EDHOC messages sent in a single round may thus be larger than the MTU size or the maximum Remote Authentication Dail-In User Service (RADIUS) packet size of 4096 octets.
+Hence, the EAP-EDHOC messages sent in a single round may thus be larger than the MTU size or the maximum Remote Authentication Dial-In User Service (RADIUS) packet size of 4096 octets.
 As a result, an EAP-EDHOC implementation MUST provide its own support for fragmentation and reassembly.

 Since EAP is a simple ACK-NAK protocol, fragmentation support can be added in a simple manner.
 In EAP, fragments that are lost or damaged